omarcarreon/chatbot_api/README.md

 **Swagger UI**: http://localhost:3000/docs

 **Note**: The Swagger UI includes an "Authorize" button where you can enter your API key to test endpoints directly in the browser.
+The API key value is the same value as the API_KEY variable in the .env file

 ## 🔧 API Usage